Posted on March 29th, 2009

 A CRS brings additional qualifications to the table without costing you any extra money…

-- Membership the local Tucson Association of Realtors, Arizona Association of Realtors, and the National Association Realtors.
-CRS agents are part of a large network of residential real estate professionals.
+- Membership in the local Tucson Association of Realtors, Arizona Association of Realtors, and the National Association of Realtors.
+Additionally, CRS agents are part of a large network of residential real estate professionals.
 But only the top 5% of residential Realtors can classify themselves as CRS designees.

 - Each CRS agent must successfully complete a rigorous course work, as well as have a proven track record of closed transactions to earn the CRS designation.
 CRS designees are an elite group of agents, and along with their referral network, they comprise one of the most successful residential real estate educational programs in the nation.
 Every CRS is a REALTOR who is equipped with powerful training and expertise, thanks to advanced coursework in listing and selling residential property, investment properties, taxes, and more.